PHP, Zend Framework and Other Crazy Stuff

 < ?php echo $this->entryForm ?>[/geshi]

-.
+Let’s accompany our blog entry forms with a little Jonathan Swift for inspiration .
 We once again meet a validation problem message identical to the one in our login form.
 As we’re duplicating this message we’re going to have to consider a means later on of isolating such commonly used feedback messages for reuse somewhere in Part 9.

-To keep our styling synchronised with our intended form output, add the following to /public/css/style.css:
+To keep our styling synchronised with our intended form output, add the following to /public/css/style.css

 [geshi lang=css]textarea {